 If speed isn’t an issue, signal strength often is.
 If you have a large home or an older one with thick walls, Wi-Fi signal strength can often fall short when using an ISP router.
 You will need to experiment with channels or buy repeaters to get good signal.
 But replace that ISP router and both signal speed and strength can increase.
 You may even be able to improve the signal with firmware.

 Allows experimentation with open source firmware

 Ever heard of Tomato or DD-WRT?
-They are just two of the many open source router firmware options that open up when you buy your own router.
-And this free software can turn a £100 router into a £1000 router.
+They are just two of the open source router firmware options that open up when you buy your own router.
+And this free software can turn a £100 router into something approaching a £1000 router.

 They replace the factory software on the router and bring some powerful toys to the table.
 You can boost Wi-Fi signal strength, use built-in DNS, VLANs, router-based VPN clients and enjoy comprehensive QoS controls, among many other features.

 Quality of Service (QoS) is a traffic management feature that guarantees certain types of traffic.
 For example, if you’re a gamer you can use QoS to make sure your game traffic or stream is prioritised over all other traffic.
 So if your family is watching Netflix, your game always goes first.

 You can use QoS to prioritise your IP address or a given traffic type.
 It doesn’t just work for games either.
 You can set QoS for video conferencing, streaming media, VoIP, cloud applications and anything you need to guarantee bandwidth for.
 It is a very powerful feature.

 Buying a router to use instead of the ISP-issued hardware can provide more advanced networking features, or at least offer you a greater amount of control over common functions.

 So what do you need to know if you want to replace the ISP router with your own?

 First, check that your ISP actually allows the use of another router.
 Some providers do not support any Wi-Fi router other than their own.